The trusted source for

 For more information about pharmacy review of medication orders in the ED, contact:

-The American College of Emergency Physicians, the American Academy of Emergency Medicine, and the Emergency Nurses Association jointly wrote a letter to The Joint Commission regarding standard MM 4.10.
+The Emergency Nurses Association, American College of Emergency Physicians, and American Academy of Emergency Medicine jointly wrote a letter to The Joint Commission regarding standard MM 4.10.
 (To read the letter, go to www.ena.org.)

 To access The Joint Commission's Urgent Bulletin — Update on Standard MM 4.10, go to: www.jointcommission.org